-Each file that is stored with have a name "file.<id>".
+Each file that is stored will have a name "file.<id>".
 The id will be reset and files will be overwritten unless the waldo option is used.
 A "file.<id>.meta" file is generated containing file metadata if write-meta is set to yes (default).
+If the include-pid option is set, the files will instead have a name "file.<pid>.<id>", and metafiles will be "file.<pid>.cid>.meta".
+Files will additionally have the suffix ".tmp" while they are open, which is only removed when they are finalized.